Lake House Decor

 The 745 square-foot cottage is packed not only with color but stuff.
 So every time I find something that I need to bring in I also need to take something out.
 Each year we concentrate on renovating or improving a different part of the cottage.
 This is our third Summer and we decided to concentrated on our deck, dock, and patio.
 But I also made some interior additions that I’d love to share.
-The great room is divided in two by a tan twill slipcovered sleeper sofa from Raymour and Flanigan.
-By going neutral with the sofa and the tan sisal wool carpet it allows me to accent with multiple colors, patterns and styles.
+The great room is divided in two by a tan twill slipcovered sleeper sofa.
+By going neutral with the sofa and the tan sisal natural carpet it allows me to accent with multiple colors, patterns and styles.

 For the past year I’ve been loving my new neutral NAVY.
 I just gave our master bedroom a navy and white facelift.
 There are so many gorgeous navy home accents that it just trickled over to the Lake.
 I purchase accent pillows, throw blankets, glass contains, vases and new linens; all shades of blue to go with my nautical striped curtains.

 A Tray That Travels

 I’m always carting food and drinks outside so a large tray makes the trip easier.
-This Summer I cleared off the coffee table tray and started fresh with a Hamptons entertaining book from HomeGoods, a simple glass vase filled with peonies from our garden at home and a piece of driftwood found last fall on the shoreline.
+This Summer I cleared off the coffee table tray and started fresh with a Hampton’s Entertaining book by Annie Falk from HomeGoods, a simple glass vase filled with peonies from our garden at home and a piece of driftwood found last fall on the shoreline.
 To finish the vignette I added a glass cloche and silver bird from to mantel.
 Simple and pretty and easy to move when we need to make room for overnight guests on the sofa.